virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 The onboarding process requires:
 1. An approved lab proposal in PDF format.
-2. Primary Repository Owner details.
+2. Primary GitHub handle.
+3. Secondary GitHub handle.

 ## Preparation for Development